 4853 W Powell Rd, Powell, OH 43065

+Controversial opinion, I know!
 This course, located right across the street from the Columbus Zoo and Aquarium, is a fun course that winds through the woods of Powell, Ohio.
-With constantly changing elevations and a great mixture of both wide open and tight holes, Safari Golf Club is a super fun and constantly engaging course.
-Plus, I am always pleasantly surprised at how well the course is maintained throughout the year.
+With some fun elevation changes and a great mixture of wide open and tight holes, Safari Golf Club is a fun and constantly engaging course.
+The 18th hole is quite divisive, but I think it’s really a fun test of your distance control.
+Plus, I am always pleasantly surprised at how well it’s maintained throughout the year.
+It’s better than most people give it credit for.

 The details: 18 Holes – Par 72 – 6,845 yard layout